 Emotional and Behavioral Therapies

 Another type of therapy that helps children with down syndrome in their daily lives is emotional and behavioral work.
 Struggling with daily tasks can be a frustrating experience for anyone, and it’s vital that your child understands how to regulate those emotions.
 Emotional and behavioral therapy specializes in teaching individuals how to properly process negative and positive feelings so that they don’t lash out or partake in destructive behavior.
+Learn more here about how to help your child with Down Syndrome cope with anxiety.

 Even different types of physical therapy can be useful to a child with down syndrome.
 These practices specialize in the development of motor skills so that an individual can perform daily tasks.
 They also help build muscle strength, establish balance, and promote good physical posture.
 Since a common characteristic of down syndrome is a reduced muscle tone, these therapies are vital to setting them up for future independence.